 The age old debate of night owl versus the early bird has been around for decades.
 Many an argument has been had as to which one is better.
-So what is a night owl and an early bird?
+So what is a night owl or an early bird?
 Well, a night owl will stay up late and find it difficult to get up the morning.
 Indeed, you may even recognise the night owl in the office.
 They are usually the ones that are bleary eyed and reaching for the coffee first thing.
 Conversely early birds have probably been up for hours before they even enter the office.
 Indeed, it may even seem that early birds have more energy.
 However, night owls come to life later in the night.
 And yes they are probably the last ones to be leaving the party.
 Here, at Beds On Legs we will look at the differences.

 Interestingly many scientists have argued that your sleep 'chronotype' is largely shaped by your genes and biological forces.
 So if your parents are both one type of sleeper then the chances are you will follow in their footsteps.
 Furthermore, it has been argued that it is very difficult to change your sleep type.
 If you're a night owl, you will probably be nodding your head in agreement with this statement.
 Indeed, society favours early birds.
 A 9-5 working day fits these types perfectly.
 Although many early birds would quite happily start an hour or so earlier.
 In fact, it could be argued that flexible work time would be preferable for both types.
 That way both early birds and owls can work when they are at their most productive.